 The Cape is a wild land, and the appeal for many is the vast, unexplored and untamed environment, just waiting to be conquered.
 Outdoor and adventure is the name of the game here so you may want to consider bringing some recreation gear.

-- All-Terrain Vehicles (ATV)
+All-Terrain Vehicles (ATV)

-- Driving from Cairns to Cape York we saw plenty of people towing ATVs, dirt bikes, and other types of all-terrain recreational vehicles being towed on off-road trailers.
+Driving from Cairns to Cape York we saw plenty of people towing ATVs, dirt bikes, and other types of all-terrain recreational vehicles being towed on off-road trailers.
 If you are an enthusiast, the Cape is a great place to bring your gear and tackle the tracks.

-- Fair warning the fish out here are massive, and the apex predators that hunt them are even bigger.
+Fair warning the fish out here are massive, and the apex predators that hunt them are even bigger.
 If you don’t want to get laughed at, and lose a lot of fish and gear, take something more heavy-duty than the small boat rod and spin reel we took.

-- If you have a small boat and the capability to take it with you to the Tip, either mounted to the roof or on a serious off-road trailer, bring it.
+If you have a small boat and the capability to take it with you to Cape York, either mounted to the roof or on a serious off-road trailer, bring it.
 If not, you can rent a boat in New Mappoon from Bully’s for the day for only $360 plus fuel.
 We highly recommend getting out on the waters of the Cape which are teeming with fish and marine life.
 It was a particular highlight of our trip from Cairns to Cape York.
 We saw a few people traveling with kayaks however given the number (and size) of crocs and sharks we saw on our trip I would be wary…

 This Cape York trip checklist is meant to highlight some of the essentials needed on a recreational trip to Cape York.
 But of course, it is by no means exhaustive.
 If you have a question about your packing list for the Cape, ask us below.
 Or, if you’ve completed the journey and you think we’ve missed something, let us know what you would add to the Cape York trip checklist!

-If you found this packing list helpful and need to purchase something from the list, consider following the Amazon links in the article, it won’t cost you anymore and will support the blog!
+If you found this packing list helpful and need to purchase something from the list, consider following the Amazon links in the article, it won’t cost you any more and will support the blog!

 Do you have other unanswered questions about driving to Cape York?
 Check out our FAQ to find everything you need to know before you go to Cape York!

-Want to save this Cape York trip check list for later?
+Want to save this Cape York trip checklist for later?
 Pin it!